mambo254/mpesa-statement-analysis/README.md

 ---

-## Objectives

-The project seeks to answer the following questions:

-- How much money was recorded as received during the analysis period?
-- How much money was recorded as withdrawn?
-- Which transaction types account for the largest share of outgoing transactions?
-- Which months recorded the highest and lowest spending?
-- What was the highest-spending day?
-- On which day was the largest amount received?
-- Which recipients received the largest total amounts?
-- When during the day are transactions most frequent?
-- What were the estimated M-Pesa transaction costs?
-- What patterns can be identified from the transaction history?

----
 ## Dataset

 The dataset used in this project was obtained from my personal **Safaricom M-Pesa transaction statement**, covering transactions from **September 2024 to May 2026**.